By Bradley Dunseith

 Australian businesses investing in high quality programs training India’s workforce are not only capturing this newly emerging market opportunity.
 They are building a bigger space for Australian players to be a part of India’s growth over the long term.

-In fact, Australia training models and services are already successfully establishing themselves in India.
+In fact, Australian training models and services are already successfully establishing themselves in India.
 Sydac, a South Australian company, secured a major US$30 million contract to provide simulation training to the state-owned Indian Railways.

 The governments of both countries are working together to increase Australia’s presence in India’s higher education and vocational sectors.
 In 2015, Australia and India signed a Memorandum of Understanding (MoU) on education, training, and research.
 More recently, in April 2017, Australia brought a Skills Mission to Delhi titled “Skilling a Global Economy.”